Rolf Ellmer

-Rolf Johannes Ellmer (born 3 December 1960) is a classically trained musician and composer (concert-guitarist), he is one of Germany's most well known producers in the techno and trance scene.
+Rolf Johannes Ellmer (born 3 December 1960) is a German record producer, songwriter, DJ and classically trained musician.
+He is one of Germany's most well-known producers in the techno and trance scene.

 Career

-Together with Markus Löffel (alias Mark Spoon), also from the German music scene, he has recorded under several monikers such as Jam & Spoon, Tokyo Ghetto Pussy and Storm.
-He was a member of the group Dance 2 Trance, along with Dag Lerner (alias DJ Dag), which had success all over the world and he is considered to be one of the pioneers of trance music.
+Together with Markus Löffel (a.k.a.
+Mark Spoon), also from the German music scene, they recorded under several monikers such as Jam & Spoon, Tokyo Ghetto Pussy and Storm.
+Ellmer was a member of the group Dance 2 Trance, along with Dag Lerner (a.k.a DJ Dag), which had success all over the world and he is considered to be one of the pioneers of trance music.

-A string of hits under Jam & Spoon include "Right in The Night", "Stella", "Kaleidoscope Skies", "How Stella Got Her Groove Back", and "Set Me Free (Empty Rooms)".
+A string of hits as Jam & Spoon include "Right in the Night", "Stella", "Kaleidoscope Skies", "How Stella Got Her Groove Back", and "Set Me Free (Empty Rooms)".

 Ellmer has also worked as a producer and remixer for other artists such as Deep Forest, Enigma, Moby, and Frankie Goes to Hollywood.
 Furthermore, he is recognized for being a successful DJ.